Leading the way.

 Dr. Shea graduated with a BA in Chemistry from the College of the Holy Cross and a PhD in Organic Chemistry from Dartmouth College, and held a post-doctoral fellowship at Texas A&M University.

-CMC REGULATORY AFFAIRS
+DIRECTOR, REGULATORY AFFAIRS

 Scientific Advisory Board